 Understanding the Customer Journey

 Before crafting messages for your audience, it’s crucial to understand where customers are in their journey.
-The file you provided outlines five key stages of the user journey: Unaware, Problem Aware, Solution Aware, Product Aware, and Most Aware.
+There are five key stages of the user journey: Unaware, Problem Aware, Solution Aware, Product Aware, and Most Aware.
 Each of these stages requires tailored content to guide the customer from the initial awareness of their needs to the point of conversion.

 1. Unaware Stage (Top of Funnel)